usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 either here or in a JSON object pointed to by "path".
 NOTE: Units may not be specified by the user for any airfoil parameters.
 These must be specified in the units given.

-            "aL0" : (float)
+            "aL0" : (float, optional)
                 The zero-lift angle of attack in radians.
+Defaults to 0.0.

-            "CLa" : (float)
+            "CLa" : (float, optional)
                 The lift slope in radians^-1.
+Defaults to 2*pi

-            "CmL0" : (float)
+            "CmL0" : (float, optional)
                 The zero-lift moment coefficient.
+Defaults to 0.0.

-            "Cma" : (float)
+            "Cma" : (float, optional)
                 The moment slope in radians^-1.
+Defaults to 0.0.

-            "CD0" : (float)
+            "CD0" : (float, optional)
                 Constant coefficient in the quadratic fit of the CD/CL curve.
+Defaults to 0.0.

-            "CD1" : (float)
+            "CD1" : (float, optional)
                 Linear coefficient in the quadratic fit of the CD/CL curve.
+Defaults to 0.0.

-            "CD2" : (float)
+            "CD2" : (float, optional)
                 Quadratic coefficient in the quadratic fir of the CD/CL curve.
+Defaults to 0.0.

-            "CL_max" : (float)
+            "CL_max" : (float, optional)
                 Maximum lift coefficient.
+Defaults to infinity.

             "path" : (string, optional)
                 Path to file containing either a JSON object describing the airfoil using the above keys